OpenGVLab/InternVideo/Data/InternVid/README.md

 \[[中文版本](README_CN.md)\]

 # :fire: News
+- We release ViCLIP models trained on different subsets of InternVid.
+Check their performance [here](#model-performance) and download them [here](#pretrained-data--model).

 - We are excited to announce the partial release of a large-scale video-text dataset aimed at facilitating multimodal understanding and generation.
 As part of this release, we are making available a [subset](https://huggingface.co/datasets/OpenGVLab/InternVid) of the dataset, which comprises 10 million video clips.
 Additionally, we have provided a [ViCLIP](https://huggingface.co/OpenGVLab/ViCLIP) model trained on this subset, using the ViT-L architecture.
 It achieves SOTA zero-shot action recognition performance on Kinetics.

 - We give a step-by-step instructions and clarify the process of accessing and utilizing ViClip in [demo.ipynb](https://github.com/OpenGVLab/InternVideo/blob/main/Data/InternVid/demo.ipynb).